 Venetian Hot Plate, Port Aransas

 At Venetian Hot Plate, the sizzling Italian food is as bold as the owner, Linda Halioua.
 Hear her courageous tale of recovery after life threw her more than just a hurricane.
-Plus, don’t miss their very popular Misto Mare dish, a mix of fresh seafood of sauteed shrimp, diver scallops, blue lip mussels, clams in a mix of garlic and white wine sauce.
+Plus, don’t miss their very popular Misto Mare dish, a mix of fresh seafood of sauteed shrimp, diver scallops, blue lip mussels, and clams in a mix of garlic and white wine sauce.

 La Playa Mexican Grille, Port Aransas